Yelawolf – War Story (Album Review)

 RGM RATING

-It’s frustrating that Yelawolf has never quite reached A-list status as a rapper.
+It’s frustrating that Yelawolf has never fully reached A-list status as a rapper.
 In my opinion, he’s a highly skilled, thoughtful artist who can deliver powerful performances whenever he wants.
-The silver lining, though, is that in War Story, he sounds hungry like a new artist—exactly when he’s at his best.
+The silver lining is that on War Story, he sounds hungry, like a new artist—exactly when he’s at his best.

-One of my favorite aspects of War Story is the diverse production.
-Throughout the album, you’ll hear a range of styles, from old-school hip-hop beats to bluesy rhythms to alternative rock influences.
-Sometimes, these different worlds blend together, creating dynamic concoctions.
-It says a lot that Yelawolf holds his own against these beats.
-Can you imagine if 21 Savage had this collection of beats?
+One of the standout aspects of War Story is its diverse production.
+Across the album, listeners are treated to everything from old-school hip-hop beats to bluesy rhythms and alternative rock influences.
+At times, these worlds blend together into dynamic, unexpected concoctions.
+What’s impressive is how Yelawolf consistently holds his own against such varied backdrops—can you imagine if 21 Savage had access to this kind of beat selection?

 Loading poll ...